 Pictured right: Richard Holloway's ram 'Rambo' (UK 345198 Holloway 22-05), imported from Somerset to Normandy in 2006 to enrich the French flock.

 Our pedigree ewes and rams are used to establish or enrich other pedigree flocks.

 Dorset Down rams are used as 'terminal sires' in flocks dedicated to producing high quality meat from cross-bred lambs.

 Dorset Horn rams are terminal sires in flocks using natural 'frequent lambing' to achieve year-round production of top quality fattened lambs.

 All our sheep comply with European breeding and health standards (e.g. genotyped for Scrapie resistance, registered Brucellosis free, MV/CAE accredited, etc).
-Each is ear-tagged and supplied with a detailed pedigree and health certification.
+Each is ear-tagged (electronically since 2010) and supplied with a detailed pedigree and health certification.

 In May 2006 Elevage Doset agreed to lend two young Dorset Horn rams to the 'Conservatoire Fédératif des Espaces Naturels de Basse-Normandie'.

 The CFEN specialises in the conservation of numerous large areas of natural landscape so that their flora and fauna can be monitored and studied.
-The introduction of rustic grazing species such as Highland cattle, rare breeds of goats and now Dorset Horn sheep plays an important role in encouraging certain species of wild plants and flowers notably wild orchids.
-Our Dorset Horn rams may be seen on chalk downs at Coteau du Mont Chauvel, St Germain-de-Clairefeuille, Orne.
+The introduction of rustic grazing species such as Highland cattle, rare breeds of goats and now Dorset Horn sheep is intended to play an important role in encouraging certain species of wild plants and flowers notably wild orchids.
+Two of our Dorset Horn rams were released on chalk downs at Coteau du Mont Chauvel, St Germain-de-Clairefeuille, Orne.